rigetti/grove/README.md

 make html
 ```

-To view the docs navigate to the `docs/_build` directory in the pyQAOA root
+To view the docs navigate to the `docs/_build` directory in the Grove root
 directory and open the index.html file a browser.